Pawtucket Red Sox: Roots in Toronto and Louisville

 The Triple-A team that became the Pawtucket Red Sox began in 1896 as the Toronto Maple Leafs.
+It spent 72 consecutive seasons representing Ontario's capital city and won ten league championships before a deteriorating ballpark forced it to relocate to Louisville, Kentucky, following the 1967 season.

+Louisville had spent the previous five years out of Organized Baseball.
 After the American Association and its Louisville Colonels franchise folded in 1962 and the American League owners voted down Charlie O. Finley's agreement to move the Kansas City A's to Louisville in 1964, Louisville was ready for the return of baseball.
 In 1968 the Maple Leafs, the Red Sox' top minor league club since 1965, were bought by Walter J. Dilbeck and moved to Louisville where they became the new Louisville Colonels and retained their affiliation with the Red Sox.
 They played at Fairgrounds Stadium on the Kentucky State Fairgrounds.
 While in Louisville, star players included Carlton Fisk (1971), Dwight Evans (1972), and Cecil Cooper (1972).
 The Louisville Colonels made the International League playoffs in 1969 and 1972.

 Early struggles and bankruptcy (1973–1976)

 In 1972, the Kentucky State Fair Board remodeled Cardinal Stadium so it could accommodate football.
 The renovations made the stadium unsuitable for baseball; among other things, it was far too large for a Triple-A team.
 However, the stadium was later used by the latter-day Louisville Redbirds club, setting minor league attendance records and outdrawing several major league teams.
 Following the 1972 season, the Louisville Colonels of the International League moved to McCoy Stadium and became the Pawtucket Red Sox, with Buzas taking over as owner.

-The first Triple-A team was a success on the field, led by future major leaguers Cecil Cooper and Dick Pole, winning the 1973 Governors' Cup Championship in their inaugural year in the league over the Charleston Charlies.
+The first Triple-A team was a success on the field, led by future major leaguers Cooper and Dick Pole, winning the 1973 Governors' Cup Championship in their inaugural year in the league over the Charleston Charlies.
 Then, they followed up by defeating the Tulsa Oilers of the American Association to win the Junior World Series.
 The following season they finished 30 games below .500 and lost an estimated $40,000.
 Buzas then sold the team to Philip Anez, a Smithfield advertising executive, in January 1975.

 While the parent club was on their way to the 1975 World Series, the 1975 PawSox finished with a 53–87 mark.
 The team changed its name to the Rhode Island Red Sox for the 1976 season, but little changed on the field with a third straight sub-.500 season and falling attendance.
 Anez threatened to move his club to Jersey City, New Jersey.
 After the season, the franchise went bankrupt, unable to pay off $2 million worth of debt.
 The International League took it over, then awarded it in December 1976 to Massachusetts businessman Marvin Adelson, who renamed the team the New England Red Sox—and explored transferring it to Worcester.
 But after less than two months, in January 1977, the league revoked Adelson's franchise, alleging "nonperformance of terms and conditions".